Hacking the World – Part 1: Hacking Basics

 Certain sectors, such as healthcare and government organizations, were under immense pressure because of the pandemic.
 Any system downtime was critical, which encouraged hackers to charge significantly more: an average of $240,000 per attack.
 That’s a 33% increase compared to pre-pandemic years.

 Phishing attempts exploit human error and lapses in concentration.
 For all the cybersecurity tech businesses can integrate, human error is ever-present and unaccountable.
 Hackers will continue to utilize phishing as long as employees remain in the dark about its dangers.

-56% of IT decision-makers agree that phishing is the number one security threat they face.
+Over 55% of IT decision-makers agree that phishing is the number one security threat they face.
 Concurrent with a general rise in cyber incidents and COVID-19-related scams, Symantec found that phishing attempts increased in 2020 after a period of decline.
-1 in every 4,200 emails was a phishing attempt in 2020.
+Currently, 1 in every 4,200 emails sent includes a phishing attempt.

 Social Engineering and Phishing Volume

 Proofpoint researchers dug a little deeper into how often companies are attacked with social attacks that aren’t standard email-based phishing attempts.

 The data shows that a range of other social engineering attacks are almost as common.
 6 out of 10 organizations saw attacks through social media and the same can be said for SMS-based phishing.

 Vishing (i.e. voice-phishing over the phone) happens to 54% of organizations.
 Meanwhile, 54% of businesses experience USB-based attacks, such as USB drops.

 Phishers primarily aim to gather account credentials when carrying out attacks.
 Verizon found that credentials were compromised in 60% of phishing breaches in 2020.
 Cofense discovered that credentials were leaked in 70% of all phishing attacks – a decrease from 2019 (74%).